andrevidela/Research-report/Thesis/index.md

 #### We only mutate uses of the constructor we are matching on

-The following program would see no mutation
+The following program would see no mutation:

 ```haskell
 %mutating